jimi36/pump/README.md

 # Pump

 The library is an asynchronous net library, callback based.
-It is wrote with c++, and require c++11 fetures.
 It implement udp, tcp and tls transport.
 And tls is based on [gnutls](https://www.gnutls.org), but it is optional.
 If no need tls transport, you can disable it.

 # Fetures